kmulvey/grunt-beaker/README.md

 #### Collect mode:
-Collect mode recursively searches the file descriptor you supply looking for files and retrieves the mtime and size of each file.
+Collect mode recursively searches the path you supply looking for files and retrieves the mtime and size of each file.
 The data is organized by file type, file, data as below.

 ```
 file_ext/